 Questions of Definition and Interpretation

 Many of the questions are to do with definitions.
 How, for example do you define colour?
 Or sound?
 Or what about the specific sound of music?
 And in the examples given here, how does one define or interpret the word 'friend'?
 As for the other example, 'man-made' is clearly a term which could be viewed in a simple or a more complex way.
 Where does one draw the line between what is man-made and what is natural?

 Possibly the simplest question of all in the book (in terms of the number of words) is:

 'How many bricks is a wall?'

 How simple is that!?
 But how do you answer it?
 Do you need two bricks?
 Twenty bricks?
 Does it depend on the size of the bricks?
 Does it depend on how many layers of bricks there are?
 Walls don't even have to be made of bricks.
-What is a wall?
+So how do we define a wall?
 Something we have to physically climb over?
 Something a child cannot climb over?
-One can already see that answering this question depends on one's definition of a brick and a wall.
+One can already see that answering this question depends on your definition of a brick and a wall.
 One can also see how any child - even the most shy and reticent - could have a go at answering it.

 - If I have a pig's heart valve implanted in my heart am I part pig?
 Am I more pig-like than someone without it?